Git-abby/login-app/README.md

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for best performance.

-### `npm run lint`

-Lints the project using ESLint and fixes any linting issues automatically.

 ## Firestore Security Rules